Seattle's Child

 A Seattle boat rental favorite, the Aqua Verde Paddle Club offers all skill levels the chance to do some lake kayaking.
 (Stand-up paddleboards also are available).
 Keep it simple, and paddle around Portage Bay, the body of water that Awua Verde sits beside.
 You’ll go past houseboats and lily pads and the Seattle Yacht Club the water is usually exceptionally calm.
 For a more urban experience, head west from Agua Verde under the University Bridge and into Lake Union to enjoy a spectacular view of the Seattle downtown skyline and the houseboats that line the shore.

 Finally, don’t miss out on a meal at the much-loved Aqua Verde Cafe.
-Open for breakfast, lunch, and dinner daily, starting at 10 am.
+Open for breakfast, lunch, and dinner daily.
+See hours here.
 The Baja-Mexican style food and ample outdoor seating (covered) work well for all ages.
-1303 NE Boat St, Seattle.

 The pedal boats at Green Lake are a fun alternative for family boat rentals.
 This small lake that sits north of Wallingford is especially suitable for small children since you typically won’t have to navigate the choppy waters you can get on Puget Sound or Lake Washington due to boat traffic and wind.
 The boat rental boathouse has two types of pedal boats: a two-seater and a four-seater.
 Life jackets are included.
 They also have rowboats, kayaks, stand-up paddleboards, and water bikes.
 See the watercraft available and rates HERE.

 Snacks (and dogs, if you have one) are allowed on the boats.
 Rentals are first-come, first-served, so come early on a nice day.
 Paddlers must be 18 years of age or older to rent a kayak or paddle board but they don’t require and adult in the boat with a child except children 17 and under must paddle in the front of a double kayak with an adult in the back.
 The café at the boathouse is stocked with sandwiches, bagels, ice cream, and coffee, and plenty of family-friendly restaurants border the lake.
-Added bonus: Green Lake Park playground is one of the best in the city and sits just across the parking lot.
-7351 E Green Lake Drive N, Seattle, 98115
+Added bonus: Green Lake Park playground is a great option for kids to play and it sits just across the parking lot.

 The Center for Wooden Boats